cvra/robot-software/docs/architecture/hardware2020.md

 In 2015, we decided to go with horizontal scaling: instead of one big controller, put many small ones and connect them with a network.
 This gives almost unlimited flexibility: "just" add new board to add new capabilities.
 It allows us to develop new hardware each year, without throwing away everything we did previously.

+In 2020, we realized that we were spending too much time writing low level code on the master firmware for things like memory management.
+The system was complicated and alien, meaning it was hard to onboard new developers.
+Switching to a Linux platform while still programming in C++ simplified our life, without requiring complex architures (à la ROS) or major rewrites.